FASP-QAT/qat-documentation/docs/user/11-forecasting-module-forecasting.md

 sidebar_position: 11
 ---

-# Forecasting Module: Forecasting
+# Section 8.
+Forecasting Module: Forecasting

-## Consumption Forecasts
+## 8.A.
+Consumption Forecasts.
 Consumption-based forecasts use historical data to project future demand.
 This method is ideal for stable programs with at least 24 months of reliable monthly consumption data.

 **The Workflow:**